SSV Setup

 Ensure Docker is running.

-You can use the SSV UI for that.
+You can use the for that.
 After registration run SSV Node.

 The most secure way to run your Operator node, is to generate an Encrypted key pair.
 This way, your Public Key (PK) and Secret Key (SK) will be encrypted with a password of your choosing.